Eisey Lock and Rucks Bridge Project

 Eisey Lock Restoration

-The restoration of the lock presents a number of challenges.
+The restoration of the lock presented a number of challenges.
 Access to the lock by vehicles was non-existent and the towpath between it and Rucks Bridge is in a different ownership (Clarke Trust).
 The main chamber has between 3ft and 5ft of water and silt in it depending on the time of year.
 A feeder enters the canal immediately below the lock and the pound below is in water for perhaps half a mile.

 The canal above the lock is dry with minimal silt and access to work on the top sill area is good.

-The lock was surrounded by trees of various ages and sizes and these have been removed.
+The lock was surrounded by trees of various ages and sizes and these were removed.
 Many were elms which had dutch elm disease and were dead or dying.
 There were perhaps half a dozen larger trees growing on, or out of, the structure including a particularly large one growing on the top sill and another at the bottom of the the lock.

-Another complexity has been the presence of badgers.
+Another complexity was been the presence of badgers.
 Fortunately, the main sett is located well to the west of the lock and of the 40 or so holes found within 25m of the lock, most were disused or were rabbit holes.
 A license has been obtained to install 1 badger gate on the overflow weir outlet to exclude badgers from the brick culvert but work can be carried out on the rest of the lock without disturbing badgers that may be using the other few holes showing signs of activity.

 The restoration is perhaps viewed in 3 phases with each successive phase involving more work and complexity.
 Each successive phase has value of its own with or without the subsequent phases.